ErikaJacobs/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
-My name is Erika Jacobs, and I am a data enthusiast.
-Thank you for stopping by!
+My name is Erika Jacobs, and I'm a data enthusiast.
+Throughout various professional and educational opportunities, I've always enjoyed working with data one way or another.
+My career interests have recently pivoted toward data engineering, with great interest in programming and providing clean and polished data products to others.

+Feel free to reach out to me through LinkedIn - I'm always looking for new connections in the realm of data.
+Thank you for stopping by my webpage!